ASU-SDSL/coconut-fsw/docs/DOCS.md

 Capabilities:
 * Task/function scheduling (run a function at a certain time with scheduling)
-* CCSDS Space Packet protocol on telemetry/commands
+* CCSDS Space Packet encoding/decoding for telemetry and commands
-* Telemetry and commands on both radio interfaces and Ground-Support Interface hard-wire interface (GSE - when you see GSE it refers to this UART hardware interface)
+* Sending/receiving telemetry and commands on both radio interfaces and Ground-Support Interface hard-wire interface (GSE - when you see GSE it refers to this UART hardware interface)
 * Sensor data collection and telemetry packet creation for the heartbeat/beacon
 * Filesystem for creating directories, files, as well as reading from files
-* Command authentication (unique 8-byte password for each mission)
+* Command authentication (unique 8-byte token for each user)
+* Simulation on Linux
+* Fuzzing
 * Unit testing
-* GDB debug during execution
+* Hardware and simulator debugging through gdb

 ## FSW Architecture Design